Karemelshimi/Bellabeat-Case-Study-for-Data-Analysis/README.md

 ```
 ![Very Active Minutes](https://github.com/Karemelshimi/Bellabeat-Case-Study-for-Data-Analysis/assets/153403784/37304dd3-42e1-419d-9a11-95ced82b8a2e)
 #### Fairly Active Minutes
-There is also a positive correlation between faily active minutes and calories burned, as the minutes increase the calories burned also increase.
+There is also a positive correlation between fairly active minutes and calories burned, as the minutes increase the calories burned also increase.
 ```{R}
 ggplot(data =daily_activity_new , mapping = aes(x = calories, y = fairlyactiveminutes, color = new_date)) +
   geom_point() +